phabee/coursera-getting-and-cleaning-data/CodeBook.md

 Since the values have been aggregated and grouped by subject/activity, the labels have been extended with the 'avg'-prefix to the former original name to express, that the resulting values have been avg'ed.

+## The activity Labels
+The activity Labels can have one of the following values:

+1 WALKING
+1 WALKING_UPSTAIRS
+1 WALKING_DOWNSTAIRS
+1 SITTING
+1 STANDING
+1 LAYING

 ## License of the data involved
 The use of the data involved in this project requires referencing the following publication: